orbitalchicken/Roadmap/README.md

             should use a generic name in the application menu vignettes should look better, and the same in all themes support prefer-dark-themes
+            treeview in sidebar shows unecessary "(empty)" when dirs have no subdirs

     mintinstall:
         UI redesign